 Starting a 501(c)(3) Nonprofit in Arizona is Easy

-To start a 501(c)(3) tax-exempt nonprofit organization in Arizona, you must first start an Arizona nonprofit according to the rules of the state and then apply for 501(c)(3) status with the IRS.
+To start a 501(c)(3) tax-exempt nonprofit organization in Arizona, you must first start a nonprofit in Arizona according to the rules of the state and then apply for 501(c)(3) status with the IRS

 Learn more about 501(c)(3) eligibility in our What is a 501(c)(3) guide.